 Bomdeling is a 40-minute drive north of Trashi Yangtse, across the traditional bridge at the north end of town.
 It is the winter (November to early March) roosting place of around 100 black-necked cranes.
 Other over-wintering birds include bar-headed geese and isisbills.
 The sanctuary is also home to capped langurs, red pandas, tigers and snow leopards.

 Trashigang to Gom Kora

-The drive from Trashigang to Trashi Yangtse takes about 1¾ hours' driving time, but you should budget extra time to visit Gom Kora on the way.
+The drive from Trashigang to Trashi Yangtse takes about 1¾ hours of driving time, but you should budget extra time to visit Gom Kora on the way.
 There's lots to see en route and it's a great day trip from Trashigang.
-Even if you don't have time to drive all the way to Chorten Kora and Trashi Yangtse, do make the effort to make the short trip to Gom Kora.
+Even if you don't have time to drive all the way to Chorten Kora and Trashi Yangtse, do make the effort to take the short trip to Gom Kora.